 I study the forces at play during interpersonal interaction, including a variety of controlled and automatic processes underlying people’s dominance and friendliness behaviors.
 I am currently exploring how people’s moment-to-moment behaviors become entrained or synchronized to each other over the course of their social interactions.
 I am also intrigued by the processes contributing the individual differences in hypnotic ability.
 My research interests in personality and social interaction apply well to clinical circumstances involving psychopathology and therapeutic processes, as well as to everyday interpersonal interactions.

-A brief demonstration shows the type of data that can be collected using our joystick monitor software using 3-D rotations to reveal the data structures.
-To see this 3-D demonstration, click on the first bullet in the left-hand column of this webpage and follow the instructions for:
+I have created a movie and powerpoint presentation that provides a brief 3D demonstration of interpersonal complementarity during interactions.
+The demonstration shows the type of data that can be collected using our joystick monitor software using 3D rotations to reveal the data structures.
+To see this 3D demonstration, please email email@example.com.

 Interpersonal synchrony and entrainment: